vighnesh-radhakrishnan/taskatron/README.md

 # NotifyBuddyBot

-Be your own assistant with **NotifyBuddyBot** — a simple and interactive Telegram bot for setting reminders, managing to-do lists, and scheduling sessions with ease.
+Be your own assistant with **NotifyBuddyBot** — a simple and interactive Telegram bot for setting reminders and scheduling sessions with ease.

 ## Features